Hot Andouille Sausage Po-Boys

 Anyway you say it or spell it, Po-Boys are a tasty treat and not a week goes by that a Louisiana Cajun doesn’t have some sort of Po-Boy.
 Our favorites are Fried Shrimp, Fried Catfish, Fried Oysters and Hot Andouille Sausage Po-Boys.
 What we’re making today we just call a hot sausage po boy.

 Note: If you do not have Andouille sausage available in your area, try grilling any quality sausage available in your area.
-Don’t forget to smoke with favorable smoking chips too.
+You can cook your sausage on your grill, or inside in your oven or however you like.

 6-8 links of fresh Andouille sausage